git-rz/ergo2qmk/README.md

 # Ergo2qmk

-Converts source code experted from [Oryx (the Ergodox-EZ configurator)](https://configure.ergodox-ez.com/ergodox-ez/layouts/ABaJR/latest/3) such that it can be used for the Corne and Redox.
+Converts source code experted from [Oryx (the Ergodox-EZ configurator)](https://configure.ergodox-ez.com/ergodox-ez/layouts/ABaJR/latest/3) such that it can be used for the Corne, Redox wireless, and the dactyl manuform.

 This includes the following features:
 - Key map